Note: Our Association does not take a position on the issue of 1-story or 2-story homes.

 As long as construction complies with these and other standard building codes, the City will usually approve it.
 Also, the City doesn't regulate design, window locations, materials or colors.

 SECOND, many of the original developers added private deed restrictions to their lots at the time they were sold.
 In our neighborhood, the covenants typically date back to the 1950's.
 The restrictions may limit the number of stories, establish greater setbacks, etc. Usually all lots in a particular subdivision have the same restrictions.
 The City will not enforce those; they must be enforced by other owners within that same subdivision, at their personal expense.
-Homes that are in different subdivisions with different deed restrictions are not involved.
+Homes that are in different subdivisions have no say-so in an adjoining subdivision.

 A copy of the Deed Restrictions is usually provided to home buyers at closing.
 If you don't have them, your neighbors may have a copy.
 Title companies know how to find them at the County Records Building.

 THIRD, once a structure is built, it can be difficult to have it removed.
 Some covenants require front yard set-backs greater than the City's minimum.
 If that is the case on your street and you see a foundation being prepared that is much further forward than the rest of the homes on the street, they may be unaware that a deed restriction requires a 40 or 50 foot setback instead of the City's 35-foot minimum.
 A home that does not align with the other homes can stick out and change the look of the entire block.

 If your concern is 1-story vs. 2 story, first look to see if there are already two-story homes or second-story additions in your own subdivision.
 If there are several precedents, that particular deed restriction may be unenforceable.
 Homes outside your specific subdivision are not relevant because they would not have the same deed restrictions.